Jeet0204/Fetch-Rewards-Machine-learning-Assignment/README.md

 6. Performing differnt methods for document similarity like Jaccard Similarity and Cosine Similarity

 How to run the code?
 (No libraries need to be installed)
 <br>
-To run FetchrewardsAssignment.ipynb file code:
+<br>To run FetchrewardsAssignment.ipynb file code:
-1. Download the Jupyter Notebook and open the file in notebook.
+<br>1.
+Download the Jupyter Notebook and open the file in notebook.
-OR
+<br>OR
-1. Open the file on the google colab and run the cells.
+<br>1.
+Open the file on the google colab and run the cells.